skip to Main Content

 “Now when you reap the harvest of your land, you shall not reap to the very corners of your field, nor shall you gather the gleanings of your harvest.
 Nor shall you glean your vineyard, nor shall you gather the fallen fruit of your vineyard; you shall leave them for the needy and for the stranger.
 I am the Lord your God.” – Leviticus 19: 9-10

 Anyone can be a gleaner!
-Whether gleaning for your family or neighbors, for donation to a Rachel’s Table agency, or as part of a mutual aid network, Rachel’s Table welcomes anyone who wants to glean together.
+Whether gleaning for your family or neighbors, for donation to a Rachel’s Table partner agency, or as part of a mutual aid network, Rachel’s Table welcomes anyone who wants to glean together.

 Why don’t farmers harvest and sell the produce themselves?